s-huggins/tech-test-js/readme.md

-# Imprimatur JavaScript Developer Test
+# Coding Ketchup JavaScript Developer Test

 ## How to complete the test